andrakis/node-lithp/README.md

 the `-d` flag to run.js to enable debug mode.
 This prints out a tree of function calls, allowing you to follow the interpreters call sequence.

+Note that since imported functions run in their own instance, the debug output will change slightly to include the instance id of the interpreter handling the function calls.

 Design
 ======